+To generate textual instructions for vector images, we process SVG-Stack images using visual captioning models.
+This approach provides a textual description for each image, enabling us to fine-tune our model to follow textual instructions.
+For this task, we leverage off-the-shelf AI captioners, specifically BLIP2~\citep{li2023blip} and Llava~\citep{liu2023visual}.

+Through prompt engineering, we guide these models in performing the captioning task with reasonable quality.
+The prompt we used is shared in Prompt~\ref{svg-stack-captioning}.
+After automatically captioning all SVG samples in SVG-Stack, we compute the CLIP Score for the text-image pairs generated by the two models—producing two captions per image.
+Using a CLIP Score threshold of 30, we filter out text captions that fall below this threshold. \prompt{1.
+Utilized with BLIP2 and Llava for SVG Captioning}{You are a helpful assistant.
+Your task is to caption the input images with a concise and clear description that represents what are the contents of the image.}

-\section{Data augmentation for SVG}
+\subsection{Data Augmentation for SVG}

+We introduce several data augmentation operations on SVGs that aim to perform minor modifications to the SVG code and rasterize it to get a new sample while training.
+We include rotation, color, and curve noise.
+We evaluate this setting on datasets with fewer samples, namely SVG-Emoji and SVG-Icons, as the other two datasets are large enough to do not overfit.
+Results are shown in Table~\ref{tab:augmentations}.
+Both datasets display improvements using these augmentations.
+We see a substantial uplift for SVG-Emoji, which has limited training data.

-We introduce several augmentation operations to SVGs in order to apply slight changes that help our model learn to generate more precise results.
-For instance, being able to capture precise colors from the image and encode them in hexadecimal code to introduce it in the \texttt{fill} attribute of the SVG element.
-Applying rotations or adding noise to the control points of the curve helps the model learn to precisely capture the position of the edges or thickness of the stroke.
+We introduce several augmentation operations to SVGs to apply slight changes that help our model learn to generate more precise results — for instance, being able to capture exact colors from the image and encode them in hexadecimal code to insert it in the \texttt{fill} attribute of the SVG element.
+Applying rotations or adding noise to the curve's control points helps the model learn to precisely capture the position of the edges or thickness of the stroke.

 We perform random rotations in an angle range.
-We perform color changes by first parsing the color of the element using the \texttt{fill} attribute and adding small white Gaussian noise to the RGB values.
+We perform color changes by first parsing the element's color using the \texttt{fill} attribute and adding slight white Gaussian noise to the RGB values.
 We propose curve noise by injecting a small Perlin~\cite{tang2021perlin} noise into the control points in Bézier curves.
-We also experimented with adding Gaussian noise which resulted in much less natural results.
-We apply this noise by uniformly sampling a scalar from the interval between 0.01 and 0.05 and use it to scale the noise
+We also experimented with adding Gaussian noise, which resulted in much less natural results.
+We apply this noise by uniformly sampling a scalar from the interval between 0.01 and 0.05 and use it to scale the noise.

 We apply these augmentations directly on the SVG code, which involves parsing the XML code and accessing the attributes and arguments of the primitives defined.
 We use the libraries \texttt{BeautifulSoup}\footnote{\url{https://www.crummy.com/software/BeautifulSoup/bs4/doc/}} and \texttt{SvgPathTools}\footnote{\url{https://github.com/mathandy/svgpathtools}}.
 Some primitives are simplified using our augmentations.